 Although, you can’t expect much from a K-guard in MMA combat.
 This is because every skillful opponent will flex his attacked limb, sit on the top of you, or try to rotate and end up on the top of you.
 You can also eat too many unnecessary punches while setting up this position.

 Yet, when it comes to the BJJ game, K-guard unlocks so many lovely new construction options.
 It reminds me of MMA chain wrestling against the fence.

 You can do whatever you want from a successful K-guard, as long as your foe mustn’t punish you with big punches or kicks.
 Luckily, BJJ rules don’t allow striking.

 Lachlan Giles Loves Crucifix Armbar and Inside Heel Hook

-The crucifix armbar is pretty much rare submission.
-In MMA, it is easy to finish your opponent from the crucifix, thanks to elbows and punches.
+The crucifix armbar is pretty much a rare submission.
+In MMA, finishing your opponent from the crucifix is easy, thanks to elbows and punches.

 Lachlan Was Dealing With Multiple Injuries Throughout His Career

 In the early stages of his career, Giles was out of the mats because of severe knee issues.
 Upon earning his black belt, the Aussie grappler was forced to withdraw from mats because of another injury.